-The first Fort Bragg Army Family covenant signing ceremony was held on Nov.
-20, 2007 at 10 a.m., at the Casablanca Community Center, where Fort Bragg leadership pledged to support and honor Families as Soldiers continue to fight the Global War on Terrorism… (more)
+The first Fort Bragg Army Family Covenant signing ceremony (view photos from this event), held on November 20, 2007 at 10 a.m., took place at the Casablanca Community Center, where Fort Bragg leadership pledged to support and honor Families as Soldiers continue to fight the Global War on Terrorism… (more)

 Army Family Covenant